syseleven/grav-docs-syseleven-stack/user/pages/03.Howtos/03.connect-two-subnets-with-each-other/docs.en.md

 To add a static route:

-* Click on the left side bar, then "Network" --> "Router".
+* Click on the left side bar, then "Network" --> "Routers".
 * Click on the first router you want to establish a connection with.
-* Click on "Static Route"
+* Click on the tab "Static Routes"
 * Click "Add Static Route" and enter the IP range from the target network and as "Next hop" the same IP address as in step two

 Repeat the process with the other router